tonypeng1/moomoo/README.md

 - Takes periodic screenshots of a configurable screen region
 - Processes images with multiple techniques to optimize for colored text on dark backgrounds
 - Uses EasyOCR for Chinese/English text recognition
-- Sends SMS alerts via Vonage (or optionally Twilio)
+- Sends SMS alerts via Vonage
 - Displays macOS notifications
 - Maintains detailed logs of detected terms and OCR results